esphome/esphome-docs/components/wifi_now.rst

             - bool: !lambda x
           on_fail:
             - wifi_now.retry_send:
-            # this is only executed after 2 retrys!
+            # this is only executed after 2 retries!
             - wifi_now.abort:
       ...